pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/ECE344/2016-10-21-operating-system-basics.md

 	2. What if a running thread doesn’t make a system call to the OS and hence hogs the CPU?
 		- OS must register a future timer interrupt before it hands control of the CPU over to a thread; when the timer interrupt goes off, the OS gets control
 	3. What stops the running program from disabling an interrupt?
-		- It is a priviledges instruction
+		- It is a priviledged instruction
 	4. What stops a program from modifying the OS so that the OS runs user code?
 		- Program cannot even see OS code due to memory virtualization
 	5. What stops a program from changing the MMU registers?
-		- It is a priviledges instruction
+		- It is a priviledged instruction
 7. How does the OS solve these problems:
 	1. Time sharing the CPU among programs?
 		- Timer interrupts